fwcd/d2/README.md

 Create a folder named `local` under the repository and add configuration files as described in [the configuration section](#configuration).

-To install the Haskell packages used by D2, run
+To install the Haskell packages used by D2, please install Haskell Stack or cabal-install externally (e.g. via `ghcup`), then run

 ```sh
 Scripts/install-haskell-dependencies stack